fireph/docker-twitch-drops-miner/README.md

 ## 📋 Overview

-This project provides a containerized version of [Twitch Drops Miner](https://github.com/DevilXD/TwitchDropsMiner) with a web-based GUI for easy management.
+A containerized version of [Twitch Drops Miner](https://github.com/DevilXD/TwitchDropsMiner) with a web-based GUI for easy management.
 It's built on [jlesage/docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui) for the web GUI interface.

 ## 🚀 Quick Start